 Bulk Processing

 This section is for updating multiple positions at a time.
-Here there will be two actions to update, in the action A, user can update selbskosten and verkuafskosten Multis for material and montage.In the action B, user can update Menge, MA KZ, MO KZ , Preis Text, Article Number, Typ and etc…
+Here there will be two actions to update, in the action A, user can update Selbstkosten and verkuafskosten Multis for material and montage.In the action B, user can update Menge, MA KZ, MO KZ , Preis Text, Article Number, Typ and etc…

 Here user can filter position in below 3 ways.